awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

 .. container:: option

     Android - Java
        No additional work is needed to use this feature.
 As long as your app is present in the background a transfer that is in progress will continue.

+    Android - Kotlin
+       No additional work is needed to use this feature.
+As long as your app is present in the background a transfer that is in progress will continue.

     iOS - Swift